 After graduating from MHS in 1992, I married my high school sweetheart.
 This past July, we celebrated our 25th wedding anniversary.
 In the fall of 1992, I started college at Odessa College where I spent 2 years.
 I maintained a 4.0 GPA and transferred to the University of Texas of the Permain Basin with the honor of Summa Cum Laude.
 In December of 1997, I graduated from UTPB with a Bachelor of Arts in English Literature.
 At the time of my college graduation, I already had a secretarial job, and had no intention of changing careers.
 Out of the blue, the assistant superintendent from Pecos called me and asked me if I would consider teaching.
 Apparently, a woman I had graduated with had told him about me.
 After careful consideration, I decided to take the job.
 It changed my life forever.
 At the time, I was not certified, but I was able to secure an emergency certification with the state, where I went on to complete an internship through UTPB to finish up all the requirements for teaching in the Texas Public School System.

 Two years ago, I began a journey towards completing my Master’s Degree from Texas Women’s University.
 This December, that journey ended for me.
-I will graduate with a Master’s in Library and Information Science on December 16.
-This semester, I am completing my practicum in both the high school and junior high libraries where I am currently employed.
+I graduated with a Master’s in Library and Information Science on December 16.
+During the fall semester, I completed my practicum in both the high school and junior high libraries where I am currently employed.
 While my heart will always belong in the English classroom, I look forward to being able to help students find a love for literature like I have.

 I have 2 daughters of my own.
 My oldest daughter graduated from nursing school the same day I graduated in December.
-My youngest daughter also attends MHS where she is actively involved in the swimming, track, and choir programs.
-I am also actively involved in our church and community.
+My youngest daughter attends MHS where she is actively involved in the swimming, track, NHS, and the choir.
+We are all actively involved in our church and community.